top of page

 If your child's picky eating significantly impacts their health or quality of life, it may be worth seeking guidance from a pediatric feeding specialist or an occupational therapist who specializes in sensory processing issues.
 These experts can provide personalized strategies and support to help your child overcome their food challenges.

-Picky eating is a common struggle for many parents, but for children with sensory processing challenges, it can be especially complex.
-By understanding the connection between sensory processing and picky eating, you can better support your child's unique needs and help them develop a healthier relationship with food.
-With patience, empathy, and a willingness to explore new approaches, mealtimes can become a source of joy and connection for the entire family.
+Picky eating is a common struggle for many parents, and it can be especially complex if your child has sensory processing challenges.
+By understanding the link between sensory processing and picky eating, you can better support your child's unique needs and help them develop a healthier relationship with food.
+With patience, empathy, and a willingness to try new approaches, mealtimes can become a source of joy and connection for your entire family.

 Want to learn more about picky eating and sensory processing?
 Get the feeding coach-written short guidebook Build A Better Eater for tips to transform your picky eater into a brave taster of new foods!